 Giardia is a highly contagious intestinal parasite that can enter the body through drinking untreated water containing the parasite or by coming into contact with contaminated fecal matter.
 The parasite is found in the intestinal tract and feces within the human body and can survive outside of the body for months at a time.
-Giardia also is found in animals and can be transmitted to humans though their fecal matter.
+The Giardia parasite is also found in animals and can be transmitted to humans though their fecal matter.

-To avoid contracting giardia, do not drink water from lakes, streams or wells that have not been treated.
+To avoid contracting the Giardia parasite, do not drink water from lakes, streams or wells that have not been treated.
 If caring for small children infected with the parasite, make sure to thoroughly wash hands with soap and water when changing diapers, helping with toileting or coming into contact with the rectal area for any reason.
 Barriers should be used during anal or oral sex with an infected person and proper hand washing should be performed after sex so that any fecal matter that may have been passed from one person to the other is not later ingested.
-Due to giardia's highly infectious nature, life span outside of the body and presence throughout the world, even taking every precaution may not prevent a person from contracting the parasite.
+Due to Giardia’s highly infectious nature, life span outside of the body and presence throughout the world, even taking every precaution may not prevent a person from contracting the parasite.